twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-10-wavering-and-not-wavering%zh.rst

 Ven.
 Channa had taken himself as arahant before he killed himself.
 Therefore, Ven.
 Sāriputta was checking his view by questioning him.
 The question was; “Do you take physical form (arom, ārammaṇa), sensitivity of the eye (dvāra) and eye seeing consciousness as me and mine?”
 His asking was—Did he still cling to them with craving, conceit and wrong view (taṇhā, māna, diṭṭhi)?
 Channa answered that he has contemplated them and seen their impermanence and there is no taṇhā, māna, diṭṭhi arisen.
 This was only insight knowledge and not the path knowledge yet.
 His answer was seeing impermanence.
 It was still at the stage of rise and fall.
 I will teach you the practice.
 Whenever something arises, you must discern its not existing.
 Channa’s view was vipassanā knowledge, but he took it as the path knowledge.
 Therefore, by killing himself would not get another birth (jāti).
 Ven.
 Mahā Cunda came in and told him as the Buddha has taught; “There is wavering in one who is dependent, there is no wavering in one who is independent.”
 Channa couldn’t bear his painful feelings (physical and mental), it meant he was still under the affection of his own khandha.
 The mind is wavering if someone depends on the khandha with craving and wrong view.
 With the changing of the khandha, the mind wavers.
 Only with the death of the troublesome craving, the mind will not waver.
 Letters, telegrams will disappear if people mind does not waver.
 When receiving of letters, their minds are wavering with gladness of taṇhā and no letters it wavers with anger.

-Did you ever have a time for not wavering?
+Have you ever had a time when you didn't waver?
 (Sayadaw mentioned some of them in life.)
 It will be wavered without the equanimous mind (upekkhā-citta).
 Even after the death of someone, it is still wavering; so, it is not necessary to say when it is still alive.
 Therefore, you’re wavered species (It did not mean a monkey species which evolutionist and anthropologist thought, but more than a monkey’s mind which other types of beings do not have.)
 Wavering is not a good thing.
 It’ll lead to taṇhā, upādāna and kammabhava if wavering with lobha.
 With dosa it’ll lead to soka, parideva, etc. With moha it’ll lead to avijjā, saṅkhāra, etc. (see 12 links of D. A. process) With more moving (wavering) is more sinking downwards to the four apāyas.
 (It was like a swamp or deep mire.)

 (In this talk Sayadaw sometime asked questions to the audience, and he laughed heartily.
 These wisdom or wise remarks were humorous and about man nature.)